Peter200lx/minecraft-init/readme.markdown

 Init script for minecraft/bukkit servers
 =======================================
-A init script that apart form starting and stopping the server corretly also has some extra features for running a mincraft/craftbukkit server.
+A init script that apart from starting and stopping the server correctly also has some extra features for running a mincraft/craftbukkit server.

+This is a modification of Ahtenus's scripts for a different set of requirements.
+To function properly it expects ramdisk to be used for all worlds that are to be backed up.
+It also expects ramdisk to be large enough to hold the worlds twice while it runs the backup.
+The issue that forced this fork is that on our server our admins watch the minecraft console, and interact through it.
+Thus having text stuffed into the console buffer was not acceptable.
+It is likely that these changes will not be in the best interests of the most configurable server, and for that I would point to the [original repository](https://github.com/Ahtenus/minecraft-init).

 Features
 --------